hugsy/gef/docs/testing.md

 Adding new code __requires__ extensive testing.
 Tests can be added in their own module in the `tests/` folder.
 For example, if adding a new command to `gef`, a new test module should be created and located in `/root/of/gef/tests/commands/my_new_command.py`.
 The test class __must__ inherit `tests.base.RemoteGefUnitTestGeneric`.
-This class allows to manipulate gdb and gef through rpyc under their respective `self._gdb` and `self._gef` attributes.
+This class allows one to manipulate gdb and gef through rpyc under their respective `self._gdb` and `self._gef` attributes.

 A skeleton of a test module would look something like: